-The net financial position of the Company has reduced to a net liability position of \$590,253 at 30 June 2020 (2019: \$364,430).
-The reduction has resulted from overhead costs incurred whilst unsuccessfully pursuing a transaction to re-capitalise the Company and resume trading on the ASX.
+The net financial position of the Company has reduced to a net liability position of \$725,417 at 30 June 2021 (2020: \$590,253).
+The reduction has resulted mainly from equity-based payments issued in settlement of creditors' claims from former advisors and former directors.